 The RDS continuously monitors air in the indoor section of the unit for leaked refrigerant.
 In the event of a refrigerant leak, the RDS will initiate mitigation actions to disperse the refrigerant and prevent potentially dangerous refrigerant concentration levels.
-The RDS
+The RDS will also provide a 24VAC alarm output signal on the "L" terminal of the unit low-voltage terminal strip.

-Refer to page 39 for more information.
+Refer to page 38 for more information.